heyMP/polymer-example/README.md

 The Polymer 'paper-input' element is being set here: https://github.com/heyMP/polymer-example/blob/master/src/app/app.component.html#L11.

-I'm not sure how to get the new value of the input out of the `paper-input` element.

--

 ## Development server

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.